Last Updated: April 9, 2015

 you have any of the risk factors above.

 Complications, if type 2 diabetes is not controlled,

 Uncontrolled type 2 diabetes can lead to vision loss.
 The majority

 of people with diabetes will experience deterioration in the blood

 vessels of the retina.
 Diabetes is the leading cause of blindness

 of adults age 20 to 74.

-pressure.
-Severe damage results in permanent loss of kidney
+breath and high blood pressure.
+Severe damage results in permanent

 circulation to heal infected tissue.